 Try and relate to the Multiplication Tables you used in elementary school.
-These tables are less complex – but conceptually they are the same.
-They are just a bunch of pre-worked out “math stuff” even thought they are “cute.”
+These tables are less complex but conceptually they are the same.
+They are just a bunch of pre-worked out “math stuff”.

 These were the “Computers” of the 1950s.

-Using some sort of Calculation machine – we were able to off-load the job of our short term memory and skip much of the books of math tables.
-This allows us to focus on bigger issues / and to avoid some of the mistakes. (keep in mind that these machines aren’t perfect – and they are built by the humans, so – there is always a chance for something to go wrong)
+Using some sort of Calculation machine we were able to off-load the job of our short term memory and skip much of the books of math tables.
+This allowed us to focus on bigger issues and to avoid some of the mistakes.
+Keep in mind that these machines aren’t perfect, and they are built by the humans, so – there is always a chance for something to go wrong)

 Before cell-phones, I had to remember all of my friend’s phone numbers.
 Now I can only remember 2.
 I’m not sure if offloading our human memories is always the best thing…

-Also – side note: What are your thoughts on it’s “pacing?”
+What are your thoughts on the video “pacing?”
 How does it make you feel?

 What are the most important memories?

-Try and draw out a complex memory – using mind-maps / brain-“storm” / lists – and whatever types of things you can think of.
+Try and draw out a complex memory using mind-maps, brain-storms, lists or whatever types of things you can think of.